huggingface/Google-Cloud-Containers/examples/cloud-run/deploy-gemma-2-on-cloud-run/README.md

 Additionally, if you followed the steps in [via Cloud Run Service URL](#via-cloud-run-service-url) and generated a Service Account and an access token, you can either remove the Service Account, or just revoke the access token if it is still valid.

-- (recommended) Revoke the Access Token as
+- (recommended) Revoke the Access Token as:

 ```bash
 gcloud auth revoke --impersonate-service-account=$SERVICE_ACCOUNT_NAME@$PROJECT_ID.iam.gserviceaccount.com